 After the beginning steps have been completed, then you may be able to get a match.
 Check with your state to see what you can expect during this time of receiving placements.

-According to an Adoption.com article, “In order to ensure that you find the right match for your family, you should make sure to stay in constant contact with your caseworker and prepare to be patient while you wait for your match.
+According to an Adoption.com article, “To ensure that you find the right match for your family, you should make sure to stay in constant contact with your caseworker and prepare to be patient while you wait for your match.
 There is no one-size-fits-all timeline for matches, rather a placement can vary depending on the jurisdiction responsible for the child.
-It is important for you to ask questions during this time period, especially if you are informed of a potential match.
-It’s in the best interest of all involved for you to learn as much as you can in order to make a well-informed decision regarding placement.
+You need to ask questions during this time period, especially if you are informed of a potential match.
+It’s in the best interest of all involved for you to learn as much as you can to make a well-informed decision regarding placement.

 “If your family is not selected as the adoptive placement for a child or sibling group, you might be asked if you’re willing to be considered for other children available for adoption through that agency or to be a backup family for the child should the selected family decide not to proceed with adopting them.”